top of page

 10.30pm - 3pm

-In the morning, our session uses Museum objects and other inspiration to aid discussion.
+Our friendly group meet every Wednesday and use Museum objects and other inspiration to aid discussion.
+This Wednesday, Pat Gulliver will elad a session on "Textured Landscapes".
 In the afternoon, we play bingo and other group games.
 All our activities are accessible and dementia friendly.
 If you need help with transport please get in touch.

 Gaelic Books.jpg